brandonchinn178/aeson-schemas/DEVELOPER.md

     1. In the `check_sdist` CI job, check the output of the `stack sdist` step for any warnings.

-1. Ensure a Hackage auth token for the `leapyear` Hackage user is set in Settings > Secrets > Actions as `HACKAGE_TOKEN_LEAPYEAR`
+1. Ensure your Hackage token is set in Settings > Secrets > Actions as `HACKAGE_TOKEN_<github_username>` (replace any non alphanumeric characters in username with `_`).
-   * Generate a token from `https://hackage.haskell.org/user/leapyear/manage`
+    * Generate a token from `https://hackage.haskell.org/user/<hackage_username>/manage`

 1. Go to the GitHub Actions page, click on the "Release" workflow, and click "Run workflow" on the main branch

 1. Publish the candidate: https://hackage.haskell.org/package/aeson-schemas/candidates

-1. Publish the GitHub release: https://github.com/LeapYear/aeson-schemas/releases
+1. Publish the GitHub release: https://github.com/brandonchinn178/aeson-schemas/releases